wazuh/wazuh-documentation/source/installation-guide/upgrading/different_major.rst

 Disable the Elasticsearch repository
 ------------------------------------

 We recommend that the Elasticsearch repository be disabled in order to prevent an upgrade to a newer Elastic Stack version.
-An untimely or unplanned upgrade may break the Wazuh App.
+An untimely or unplanned upgrade may break the Wazuh app.
 To disable the repository, follow these steps:

   a) For CentOS/RHEL/Fedora: